-Pennsylvania Concealed Weapon Laws - Can You Open Carry in PA - 2023 Gun Laws
+Pennsylvania Concealed Weapon Laws - Can You Open Carry in PA? - Is Open Carry Legal in Pennsylvania? - PA Gun Laws - Free Consults

 Pennsylvania Open Carry Laws

-The sheriff’s office has forty-five days to determine eligibility for a license, and he has the right to deny authorization to any individuals with criminal records or certain characteristics that prohibit them from legally holding firearms.
+The sheriff’s office has forty-five days to determine eligibility for a license, and may deny authorization to any individuals with criminal records or certain characteristics that prohibit them from legally holding firearms.

 Individuals with the following attributes are not permitted to carry an open or concealed weapon in Pennsylvania: